syncfusion-content/maui-docs/MAUI/DataGrid/Getting-started.md

 ## Selection

-The SfDataGrid allows selecting the row or rows by setting the `SfDataGrid.SelectionMode` property.
+The SfDataGrid allows selecting the one row or more rows by setting the `SfDataGrid.SelectionMode` property.
 You can set the `SfDataGrid.SelectionMode` property to single, multiple, single deselect, or none.
 Information about the row or rows selected can be tracked using the `SfDataGrid.SelectedRow` and `SfDataGrid.SelectedRows` properties.

 The selection operations can be handled with the help of the `SelectionChanging` and `SelectionChanged` events of the SfDataGrid.